dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 The response will contain a column for the parent org unit, columns for each org unit group set part of the request and a column for the count.
 The statistics include the count of org units which are part of the sub-hierarchy of the org units specified in the request.
 The response contains a metadata section which specifies the name of each org unit and org unit group part of the response referenced by their identifiers.

 The default response is normalized with a single `count` column.
-The response can be rendered in table layout by specifying at least one org unit group set using the `columns` query parameter.
+The response can be rendered in a table layout by specifying at least one org unit group set using the `columns` query parameter.

 ### Response formats

-The org unit analytics endpoint support the following representation formats:
+The org unit analytics endpoint supports the following representation formats:

 - json (application/json)
 - csv (application/csv)